Post-correction, the stock is now trading at an FY19 estimated price-to-earnings of 14 times

 Clearing up of high-cost inventory

-Owing to steep fluctuations in raw material prices, the company has stocked up raw materials at the beginning of 2018.
+Owing to steep fluctuations in raw material prices, the company stocked up at the beginning of 2018.
 Towards the middle of the year, product prices started correcting, but the company was stuck with high-cost inventory, which impacted margin.
-Most of this inventory is now cleared, which makes us believe that margin is now positioned to improve.
+Most of this inventory is now cleared, making us believe that the margin is positioned to improve.

 Insulated portfolio and regional mix

-Over half of the company’s portfolio comprises of specialty molecule manufacturing, which to an extent is insulated from vagaries of the weather.
-The region-wise revenue break-up stands around 35 percent, 16 percent, 14 percent and 35 percent from north, east, west and southern regions, respectively.
+Over half of the company’s portfolio comprises specialty molecule manufacturing, which is somewhat insulated from the weather’s vagaries.
+The region-wise revenue break-up stands around 35 percent, 16 percent, 14 percent, and 35 percent from the north, east, west, and southern regions, respectively.
 This makes it less exposed to one particular state and provides stability to growth.

 New products to drive growth

-The company has launched 11 products in FY18 and around five products in FY19.
-Of these, almost 9-10 products are yet to gain traction.
-Acceleration in sales of these products would drive topline in the coming quarters.
+The company launched 11 products in FY18 and around five products in FY19.
+Of these, almost 9-10 products have yet to gain traction.
+Acceleration in sales of these products would drive the topline in the coming quarters.

 Debt-free balance sheet

-The company has steadily paid off its debt over the years and has a debt-free balance sheet.
+The company has steadily paid off its debt and has a debt-free balance sheet.
 This leaves scope for both organic and inorganic expansion.

 Key risks